Latent space models for grouped multiplex networks: Fitting the GroupMultiNeSS model

-\begin{remark} The computational bottleneck within every iteration of the first and second stages of Algorithm \ref{alg:stepwise_update} is the computation of the SVD for each updated parameter matrix, which is needed for soft thresholding.
-If we computed a full SVD, each iteration within group $k$ of the first stage would require $O(m_kn^3)$ operations, and each iteration within the second stage would take $O(Kn^3)$.
-In addition to the discussed parallelization of the first-stage subproblems, we speed up the computations by using a truncated SVD for matrix update, which only finds its leading $r \ll n$ singular values, reducing the complexity to $O(m_kn^2r)$ and $O(Kn^2r)$, respectively.
-In our implementation, we use $r=\lceil\sqrt{n}\ \rceil$ as the default value. \end{remark}
+\begin{remark} The main computational bottleneck within every iteration of the first and second stages of Algorithm \ref{alg:stepwise_update} is computing the SVD for each updated parameter matrix, which is needed for soft thresholding.
+Computing the truncated SVD for $r$ leading singular values gives the total iteration complexity of $O(m_kr n^2)$ for Stage I and $O(Kr n^2)$ for Stage II.
+In our implementation, we take $r=\sqrt{n}$ as the default value.
+We also parallelize the first stage computations across groups. \end{remark}

-\begin{remark} Algorithm \ref{alg:stepwise_update} allows for many similar optimization alternatives, such as updating all three types of components ($S$, $Q_k$, $R_{k\ell}$) in a single loop, substituting the second stage loss from the negative log-likelihood to the quadratic loss between $S + Q_k$ and $\widehat{S + Q_k}$, or pre-estimating component ranks $\{d_k\}_{k=0}^K$ and $\{d_{k\ell}\}_{\mathcal{I}}$ first and then substituting the soft-thresholding updates by the hard-thresholding ones as described in \eqref{proximal_map_operator_hard}.
-The discussion and comparison of these and other alternatives is postponed to Section \ref{alternative_optim_section} of the Appendix. \end{remark}
+\begin{remark} One alternative approach to optimizing the joint log-likelihood in \eqref{log_likelihood} would be to add nuclear norm penalties for all of the matrices $S, Q_k, R_{k\ell}$ and update all of them in a single loop.
+An important advantage of Algorithm \ref{alg:stepwise_update} over this is that the loop over groups $k = 1,\ldots, K$ can be parallelized.
+While we then have to perform a second stage optimization, we expect it to be much less computationally expensive than each first-stage problem, because the number of parameter matrices in the second stage is $K + 1$, which is typically much smaller than $m_k + 1, k=1, \ldots, K$ for each of the parallelized optimizations in the first stage.
+Empirically, we indeed observed that this approach is not only significantly more expensive in terms of CPU time and the number of SVD computations, but also less stable in terms of convergence. \end{remark}

+\begin{remark} Another alternative is to apply a non-convex approach analogous to that of \cite{TianYinqiu2024}, which pre-estimates the latent component ranks via the Shared Space Hunting (SSH) approach; we could apply SSH and then replace soft with hard thresholding.
+The key advantage of this approach is avoiding cross-validation, and estimating ranks independently of the assumed likelihood.
+However, SSH is only guaranteed to accurately estimate ranks that are much smaller than $n$, and we have empirically observed it is often unstable in harder settings.
+When the ranks are misspecified, our Algorithm \ref{alg:stepwise_update} performs significantly better, and it gives comparable or marginally worse results when ranks are estimated correctly.
+While both are valid approaches, we have opted to use cross-validation for stability, in spite of its higher computational cost.